 Berry Courthouse (former), 1892, 55 Victoria Street, Berry, New South Wales.

-The Berry Courthouse was designed by the colonial government architect James Barnet.
-(Read about James Barnet on the Australian Dictionary of Biography site here.)
+The Courthouse was designed by the colonial government architect James Barnet.
+(Detailed information about him can be found on the Australian Dictionary of Biography site here.)

 Built in the years 1890-91 the Berry Courthouse in Victoria Street, Berry, location map below, has been classified as being Greek Revival in style and Classical Academic.